 Well lately they’ve been busy renovating their latest project — a six-bedroom, two bathroom home in the beachside suburb of Toowoon Bay, NSW.

-And new parents Kyal and Kara aren’t just focussed on creating beautiful interiors, they’re also looking for clever new ways to improve the liveablitiy of these spaces too.
+And new parents Kyal and Kara aren’t just focussed on creating beautiful interiors, they’re also looking for clever new ways to improve the liveability of these spaces too.

 Gyprock Sensitive plasterboard was used throughout the main house and studio to line the walls and create sweeping ceilings.
 The moisture and mould resistant properties of Gyprock Sensitive make it the ideal choice for building a space suitable for sensitive airways (it’s the only residential plasterboard to be approved by the National Asthma Council Australia’s Sensitive Choice® program).